AmityCo/Amity-Social-Cloud-UIKit-iOS-Sample-App/README.md

-# UpstraUIKitiOSSample
+# Amity Social Cloud UIKit iOS Sample App

-Welcome to UpstraUIKitiOSSample repository.
-This will provide you how to integrate [UpstraUIKit](https://github.com/EkoCommunications/EkoMessagingSDKUIKit) to your own project.
+Welcome to Amity Social Cloud UIKit iOS Sample App repository.
+This will provide you how to integrate [ASC UIKit](https://github.com/AmityCo/Amity-Social-Cloud-UIKit-iOS-Sample-App) to your own project.

 ## Getting Started